Organisational Risk Consulting

 The Snapshot includes:

-• A review of up to 100 pages of WHS documentation
+• Review of up to 80 pages of WHS documentation (or equivalent, including large spreadsheets or registers).

-• A concise written summary identifying key themes the organisation may wish to consider further
+• A concise written summary identifying key themes for further consideration.

-This Snapshot is suitable for organisations seeking an initial overview of key WHS documentation before considering a broader review.
+This Snapshot suits organisations seeking a quick overview of key WHS documents before considering a broader review.

-A detailed desk-top review designed to assess WHS documentation in greater depth and identify system issues that may warrant further attention.
+A detailed desktop review assessing WHS documentation across the system in greater depth and identifying issues that may warrant further attention.

 The Review includes:

-• A comprehensive analysis of the provided WHS documentation
+• Comprehensive analysis of the WHS documentation provided.

-• A concise written report outlining findings and improvement areas
+• A written report outlining findings and improvement areas.

-This Review is based solely on the documented information provided and does not include operational observations, workforce consultation, or verification of how documented arrangements are implemented in practice.
+This Review is based solely on the documentation provided and does not include operational observations, workforce consultation, or verification of how the documented arrangements are implemented in practice.

-This Review is suitable for organisations seeking a more detailed documentation-based assessment before considering a broader WHS Gap Analysis and Governance Review.
+It suits organisations seeking a detailed, system-wide documentation assessment before considering a broader WHS Gap Analysis and Governance Review.

-A detailed review designed to assess WHS documentation, governance arrangements, and how WHS systems operate in practice.
+A detailed review assessing WHS documentation, governance arrangements and how WHS systems operate in practice across the organisation.

 The Detailed Review includes: